What Plato (and others) said.

 And that is exactly what they saw in Atlantis. it was the first thing they experienced: "the sea in those parts is impassable and impenetrable, because there is a shoal of mud in the way".
 The mud banks surrounding the Bay of Arguin are very large, due to ancient soil washed down by the Tamanrasett.
 The coast at that point also has several small islands, just as Plato described.

 Incidentally, notice on this 1743 map the village called "Caragoli Maurorum Pagus".
 That's Latin for "Caragoli Moorish village".
 "Moorish" just meant "from Mauritania - as in "Othello the Moor of Venice".
 This is a European map, intended for slave traders looking for new conquests.
 Calling it "Moorish Village" suggests this is an outsider's name for the region.
 "Caragoli" is Latin for spiral shape: when you stand on the ridge of the Adrar Plateau you would see gigantic concentric rock circles, twenty five miles across.
-When half covered by and and seen from a shallow angle, they would easily appear to be spiral shaped.
-This village is positioned just where explorers cain their first dramatic view of Atlantis.
+When half covered by sand and seen from a shallow angle, they would easily appear to be spiral shaped.
+This village is positioned just where explorers saw their first dramatic view of Atlantis.